Genomics in the U.S. in a nutshell

-In order to ensure the best data quality possible, CDCB accepts genotypes from CDCB approved Genotyping Laboratories or from international evaluation centers.
-The CDCB collaborator’s database can store multiple genotypes for the same animal, as it relies in chip identification and sample location on the chip (a.k.a. barcode and barcode position).
+In order to ensure the best data quality possible, CDCB accepts genotypes from CDCB approved Genotyping Laboratories and from international evaluation centers.
+The CDCB collaborator’s database can store multiple genotypes for the same animal, as it relies on chip identification and sample location on the chip (a.k.a. barcode and position).
 As samples are loaded to the database, they are checked on an animal basis for call rate, sex and (grand)parent-progeny conflicts.
 A preliminary check is provided to enable the laboratory to correct problems before submitting genotypes for loading.
-In addition to conflicts with reported (grand)parents, a conflict also is reported if an unexpected close relationship is found in the database.
+In addition to conflicts with reported (grand)parents, a conflict also is reported if an unexpectedly close relationship is found in the database.
 Quality of the genotypes received by the CDCB is audited on a monthly basis, based on a series of metrics defined in the CDCB Quality Certification document.

 Genotypes and genomic evaluation

 Genotypes declared “usable” (e.g. those who pass all the quality controls and have a complete nomination) are considered for genomic evaluation.
 The process starts with their extraction from the database.
 Although CDCB stores the raw genotypes, not all SNPs are extracted.
 Only SNPs among the 79,294 currently used in the genomic evaluation are considered.
 Imputation using FindHap algorithm (VanRaden et al., 2011) is used to fill in missing genotypes.